 I didn't give up on graduating high school with a diploma.

-I re-enrolled into high school the next year in a new city and state.
+I re-enrolled in high school the following year in a new city and state.

 I remember wearing my hearing aids while driving home after picking them up from the audiologist.